scorpion/campsite/README.md

 ## 🗺️ Guides

-Guides are starting places for learning how to traverse through a trailhead.
+Guides are starting places for learning how to navigate through a trailhead.

 ## 🥾 Trailheads